opencv/opencv/modules/contrib/doc/facerec/facerec_api.rst

 ++++++

 * The Circular Local Binary Patterns (used in training and prediction) expect the data given as grayscale images, use :ocv:func:`cvtColor` to convert between the color spaces.
+* A call to :ocv:func:`FaceRecognizer::train` extends the LBPH model with given data.

 Model internal data:
 ++++++++++++++++++++